Hongseok Namkoong

 Assistant Professor, Columbia University

 Before joining Columbia, I received my Ph.D. from Stanford University and spent a year at Meta’s Adaptive Experimentation team as a research scientist.
-Outside of academia, I serve as a LinkedIn Scholar at LinkedIn’s Core AI team.
+Outside of academia, I served as a LinkedIn Scholar at LinkedIn’s Core AI team.
 Here’s a more formal bio in the third person.
 I go by Hong; alternatively, here’s a link the correct pronunciation of my first name.

 news

-Feb 14, 2025 I’m looking for motivated undergraduate and master’s students to work on ML research.
+Oct 14, 2025 I’m looking for motivated undergraduate and master’s students to work on ML research.
 Fill this form out if you’re interested.

 Dec 05, 2024 AI systems are omni-present, yet extrapolate unreliably.
 Improving AI safety and capabilities hinges on comprehension of uncertainty and actively making decisions to resolve it.
 Instead of cumbersome probabilistic models, my team leverages a predictive view of uncertainty to build a scalable framework based on autoregressive models.
 Watch this recent Simons talk to learn more.